 This is an introduction to the "minor planets," the asteroids, comets and Kuiper Belt objects.
 The focus will be on origin and evolution (including current evolution), as well as techniques of study.
 It will include an evening at the telescope of an asteroid search program.
 Graduate-level requirement includes some original work or calculations in the paper/project submitted and to research one of the primary topics and lead the class discussion of it.
 PTYS 416 may be co-convened with PTYS 516.

 Radiant energy; signals and noise; detectors and techniques for imaging, photometry, polarimetry and spectroscopy.
 Examples from stellar and planetary astronomy in the x-ray, optical, infrared and radio.
-ASTR is home department; equivalent to ASTR 418.
+Equivalent to ASTR 418.

 Origin of the Solar System and Other Planetary Systems (3)